jonsilva91/Farmtech/Fase_07/README.md

 ## 👨‍🎓 Integrantes

 - <a href="https://www.linkedin.com/in/jonas-silva-0a659892/">Jonas Luis da Silva</a>
-- <a href="https://www.linkedin.com/in/renan-francisco-de-paula-b3320915b/overlay/about-this-profile/">Renan Francisco de Paula</a>
 - <a href="https://www.linkedin.com/in/jo%C3%A3o-vitor-severo-oliveira-87904134b/">João Vitor Severo Oliveira</a>
-- <a href="https://www.linkedin.com/in/isagomesferreira/">Isabelle Gomes Ferreira</a>
 - <a href="https://www.linkedin.com/in/edson-henrique-felix-batista-a00191123/">Edson Henrique Felix Batista</a>

 ## 👩‍🏫 Professores